microsoft/sbom-tool/docs/sbom-tool-arguments.md

 Actions

   Validate -options - Validate a build artifact using the manifest.
-Optionally also verify the signing certificate of the manfiest.
+Optionally also verify the signing certificate of the manifest.

     Option                   Description
     BuildDropPath (-b)       The root folder of the drop directory to validate.